uibcdf/OpenPharmacophore-Tools/datasets/ligand-receptor/README.md

 - Rhinovirus
 - Tyrosine Kinase
 - Cruft
+- Plip

-Each one consists of a set of pdb files, and a smi files containing the smiles of the ligands present in each protein-ligand complex.
+Each one consists of a set of pdb files, a smi file containing the smiles of the ligands present in each protein-ligand complex as well as a pdb file for each ligand.

 Because there are a lot pdb files, they are not stored in this repository.
 However, the datasets can be downloaded automatically running the script create_dataset.py: